 What is the LTAP?

-The Long-Term Accommodation Plan (LTAP) is a document showing how well used and how well kept they our school are (their condition).
+The Long-Term Accommodation Plan (LTAP) is a document showing how well used, and how well kept our schools are (their condition).
 Using this information, the LTAP suggests ways to deal with utilization issues over the short-term (one to five years) and long-term (six to ten years).

 On March 26, 2018, The final Long-Term Accommodation Plan (LTAP) was approved by the Board of Trustees.

 In addition to the ongoing accommodation work that planning is regularly doing, we will be prioritizing the recommended actions of the LTAP to establish a work plan for the next one to two years.

 We plan to update the LTAP in alignment with the next Education Development Charges Background Study in 2020-2021.
 In the meantime, the annual community planning and facility partnership meeting will continue to be held in May or June each year.

 Questions and comments about may be submitted anytime to firstname.lastname@example.org

 Why is it important?

 The LTAP helps us to prioritize projects for funding.
 Before considering any accommodation (school closure) reviews, we need a plan.
 It will inform administration, local municipalities, stakeholders, and the public.
 It will help guide decisions on how we can best meet the needs of students today and in the future.